Miro0o/Docs-Notes/Information Science & Computer Science/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 		4. Human-like intelligence?
 			1. artificial intelligence + engineering (Embodied AI)
 	4. What is knowledge?
 What is the science?
-		1. Knowledge is connected information. (so what is data /information?)
+		1. Knowledge is connected data /information. (so what is data /information?)
 		2. Arts and Humanity 🆚 Natural Science ?
 		3. Sentiments 🆚 Logics?
 		4. (What is academic research?)